obarthel/amiga-smbfs/README.md

 This parameter is optional and will be translated to all upper case characters; it cannot be longer than 16 characters.

+Please note that the `CLIENT` parameter will be ignored unless the `NETBIOS` switch is used, too.

 #### 5.1.8. `SERVER=SERVERNAME/K`

 **smbfs** will attempt to connect to the file server by providing the name you specified using the `SHARE` option.